owlet57/CurtainBlock.js/README.md

 	CurtainBlock.options.redir = "http://blog.owlet57.com"

-### CurtainBlock.options.cookies
+### CurtainBlock.options.persistent

-Sets the use of cookies to either on or off, so you can avoid displaying alerts to users who have already visited and accepted the warning.
+Sets the use of persistence (via localStorage) to either on or off, so you can avoid displaying alerts to users who have already visited and accepted the warning.

 * **Default:** *false*
 * **Options:** *true, false*

 *Example:*

-	CurtainBlock.options.cookies = true;
+	CurtainBlock.options.persistent = true;

 ***